AlexFigar/alexfigar.github.io/content/posts/Sci-Fi Crate Animation.md

 And after cooking my GPU for a few hours...
 Finally!
 <video width= 100% src="/lootbox/lootboxfinal.mp4" controls> </video>

 Unfortunately due to having 7x lights in the scene with volumetric fog each FRAME takes MINUTES to render, so I really don't have the time to make any adjustments and try again before handing it in.
-So due to time limitations and audio not being part of the marking criteria, boxes sound like they are from Temu.
+So due to the time constraints and audio not being part of the marking criteria, boxes sound like they are from Temu.
 I also wanted to make the boxes jump higher and rock a bit when they land so they don't feel so heavy and maybe brighten the scene a bit, It looks fine on my monitor but its too dark on the average screen.